GoraNetwork/developer-quick-start/README.md

  * [Algorand Sandbox](https://github.com/algorand/sandbox "Algorand Sandbox GitHub page").
  * [Algorand Beaker framework](https://github.com/algorand-devrel/beaker "Algorand Beaker GitHub page")

-You may use Algokit (Algorand's simplified environment setup tool) to bootstrap and manage the above.
-Algorand Sandbox must run a local Algorand network.
-This is its default mode of operation, but make sure not to start it on testnet or devnet unintentionally.
+Refer to documentation at the above links for download and installation instructions.
+Altertatively, you may use Algokit, Algorand's simplified environment setup toolkit that will handle that for you.
+Algorand Sandbox must run a local Algorand network which is the default, but make sure not to start it on testnet or devnet Algorand networks unintentionally.

-There are two modes in which Algorand Sandbox can run a local network: with transactions confirmed on time period basis, or with instant confirmation of each transaction in its own round.
-The second mode speeds up development cycle significantly, and is therefore recommended.
-To start it, run `sandbox up dev` in sandbox directory.
-Be advised that Algorand Indexer may not work in this mode, but it is not required for Gora development.
+**Warning*** By default, the Algorand Sandbox runs its local network, automatically confirming new transactions on time period basis.
+This is currently the recommended mode for Gora development.
+The "dev" mode of Algorand Sandbox which confirms every transaction instantly and places it in its own round is currently not supported.
+It is incompatible with security mechanisms of production Gora smart contracts.

 To check that an Algorand development node is up and running on your host, execute:
 `curl http://localhost:4001/versions`.
-You should get a JSON response with version information fields, including `"genesis_id":"sandnet-v1"`.
+You should get a JSON response with version information fields, including: `"genesis_id":"sandnet-v1"`.

 ### Gora software

-Both Gora smart contracts and Gora node are managed with Gora CLI tool.
-It is available for download here: https://download.goracle.io/latest-release/ Once downloaded, it must be made executable by running `chmod +x ./goracle`.
+Both Gora smart contracts and Gora node are managed with Gora CLI tool, available here: https://download.goracle.io/latest-release/ Once downloaded, it must be made executable by running `chmod +x ./goracle`.
 Running the CLI tool without arguments will list available commands.
 To get help on a command, run `goracle help <command name>`, for example: `goracle help docker-start`.

-**Warning** Do NOT follow normal Gora node setup process for node operators, it is essentially different.
+**Warning** Do NOT follow normal Gora node setup process for live network operators when setting up a development node.

+To start setting up development node, you must select a master Algorand account.
+This account be used for managing Gora assets on your local Algorand network.
+Normally, it is the first pre-configured account of the Algorand sandbox.
+To find out its address, run in the sandbox directory: `./sandbox goal account list`.
+The first address in the list is then needs to be substituted into the following command: `./sandbox goal account export -a <address>`.
+In response you should get an authentication mnemonic for the account, a 25-word English phrase.

+Now you can initialize your Gora development environment by running:
+`goracle dev-init --master-mnem='<mnemonic>'` where mnemonic is the one found in the previous step.

 ### Gora node